 - After September 10, "expected" Outside Scholarship(s) will no longer be credited to your account until the check(s) has been received from the donor.
 If you receive the check directly, forward it to the Grinnell College Office of Student Financial Aid.

-- After September 10, recommended and certified loans will not appear as a credit on your account until funds have been received from your lender.
+- After September 10, loans will not appear as a credit on your account until funds have been received.

 - If you have been awarded a Federal Perkins Loan or Grinnell College Loan, we will notify you at the beginning of the school term regarding times available to sign your promissory note.

-- If you wish to apply for the Federal Direct/Stafford Loan, you should complete the application materials on our website and return them to the Financial Aid Office beginning in May and before August 1.
+- If you wish to apply for the Federal Direct/Stafford Loan, you should complete the application process on our website beginning in May and before August 1.

 - First-time Direct Loan and Perkins Loan borrowers are required to receive entrance loan counseling.
-Counseling is provided during New Student Orientation at the Financial Aid Meeting, so be sure to attend.
+Counseling may be completed at www.studentloans.gov .

 - All financial aid is subject to revision depending upon fund availability, changes in the family contribution, and/or credit load.
 Your award may be affected if you withdraw from Grinnell College or reduce your credit load to less than full-time status.

 - In the event that available state funds are insufficient to pay the full amount of each approved grant, the Iowa College Student Aid Commission has the authority to administratively reduce the award.

 - You must maintain satisfactory academic progress according to standards prescribed by Grinnell College.